 The other friend who worked in education was focused on outcomes, and how there was currently no way to measure, track and report student progress in any objective way.
 “Parents have no idea how their kids are doing... or how well their teacher is actually teaching.
 It’s like the wild west… everyone’s just winging it.”

 And so, on that summer day in 2006 began the journey to revolutionize music education.

 LAYING THE GROUNDWORK

 For the two years that followed, and with the help of a top-notch team of educators and entrepreneurs, a founding team was assembled to conduct extensive research on the state of music education in our country, and to tap into converging science about how we now know people learn.
 The team also sought to understand market dynamics and the competitive landscape, so as to create an offering unlike anything else that was available.
 Their goal was build a one-of-a-kind music school experience, the DNA of which was rooted in community and belonging, and educational credibility and accountability.

-Today, Real School continues to expand, with locations in Burlington and Andover MA, as an affiliate partner in Baton Rouge, LA.
+Today, Real School continues to expand, with locations in Burlington MA, Andover MA, and Derry, NH.
 So far as we can tell, Real School is the fastest growing music school in the history of the United States.
-Our Burlington flagship will deliver over 70,000 thirty-minute lessons during 2015, with Andover (opened in 2013) not far behind.
+Our Burlington flagship will deliver over 100,000 thirty-minute lessons during 2019, with Andover (opened in 2013) not far behind.

 Over 60 music educators call Real School home, making us one of the largest employers and supporters of musicians in the region.
 Each year Real School provides these highly skilled (but traditionally underpaid) professional educators with millions in personal earnings, and roughly 5% of the company is owned virtually by its key employees.